crazyhouse33/kvhf/README.md

 ```bash
 kvhfutils -g -c $(git rev-list src/executor.c io.c --reverse)
 ```

-## Warning
-I did kvhf because I felt the need for it for another project.
-I built it quicquely and put it on github.
-I tried to do something powerfull but all the edges features are not tested.
-I am sure if you try to mess around with features you can read in the help option and not presented here you can encounter some bugs.
-Pull request accepted :)

 ## TODO
 3. Allow to execute a command in each commit before extraction.
 That would allow to generate kvhf files of previous commits with the current generation script.
 For now you look for git rebase exec